 The regulatory requirement for a structured professional relationship, which no longer applies, recognised the framework for referral and management to dentists by other members of the dental team when the care required fell outside of the scope of practice of other dental practitioners.
 It also recognised that a dentist may need to refer patients to other members of the dental team.

 There is nothing in the revised standard to stop a practitioner from continuing the business practice of controlling the use of their provider number after 1 July 2020.
 It is ultimately up to Medicare and health insurers to determine if a dental practitioner who has a Medicare provider number can allow it to be used by another dental practitioner, who is not eligible for a Medicare provider number.

-However, if the structured professional relationship was used as a de-facto protocol to enable this practice, then, if a dental practice chooses not to continue with a structured professional relationship as a formal workplace arrangement, then protocols or business rules may still be needed to allow current practices to continue after 1 July.
+However, if the structured professional relationship was used as a de-facto protocol to enable this practice, then, if a dental practice chooses not to continue with a structured professional relationship as a formal workplace arrangement, alternative protocols or business rules may still be needed to allow current practices to continue after 1 July 2020.